Email Batching for Productivity: How to Reclaim Hours of Lost Focus

 Kostadin Kushlev and Elizabeth Dunn ran an experiment in 2015 that made this concrete [3].
 They assigned 124 adults to limit email checks to three times per day for one week, then let them check without limits the following week.
 The batching week produced lower daily stress across the board.
 Participants felt less distracted and reported better focus on their primary tasks.

-But here’s the part that surprised even the researchers: participants found it genuinely hard to stick with three checks per day.
-The pull toward the inbox isn’t a weakness – it’s brain chemistry.
-And email batching works precisely because it accounts for that pull rather than pretending you can override it.
+Here is the part that surprised even the researchers.
+Participants found it genuinely hard to stick with three checks per day.
+The pull toward the inbox is not a weakness.
+It is closer to brain chemistry.
+And email batching works precisely because it accounts for that pull rather than pretending you can override it by trying harder.

 How Does Attention Residue Make Every Email Check Expensive?